gsoft-inc/wl-web-configs/docs/stylelint/default.md

 +++
 !!! -->

-## SCSS
+## SCSS support

-While SCSS still offers numerous advantages, as we actively work on improving our build time and **minimize** the number of tools **compiling/transpiling** frontend code, we choose to move away from Sass and not provide any Stylelint's rules for Sass.
+While SCSS still offers numerous advantages, as we actively work on improving our build time and **minimize** the number of tools **compiling/transpiling** frontend code, we choose to **move away from Sass** and not provide any Stylelint's rules for Sass.
 If you are still using Sass strictly for nesting, note that [native support for nesting](https://www.w3.org/TR/css-nesting-1/) is coming soon to CSS.

-## Prettier
+## Embedding Prettier

 Since `v15.0.0`, Stylelint's stylistic rules [has been deprecated](https://stylelint.io/migration-guide/to-15#deprecated-stylistic-rules).
 The current recommendation is to use [Prettier](https://prettier.io/) instead to format CSS files.